The Peoples' Voice Cafe

 wars, poverty, racism, sexism or homophobia, but do want a future in which people live in

-peace and justice on a healthy planet, the Peoples' Voice Cafe is the place for you.
+peace and justice on a healthy planet, the Peoples' Voice Cafe is the place for you!
 The

-music, but also poetry, storytelling, puppetry, dance and theater.
+Cafe is an alternative coffeehouse offering quality entertainment - socially conscious music, and also poetry, storytelling, puppetry, dance and theater.
 Much of the music

 heard at the Cafe was inspired by the experiences of people fighting for survival and a